Flexible Resolvers and API's

 // Assign schemas

-inputSchema: Post.partial(), // You can create, reuse or edit schemas here
+inputSchema: Post.partial(), // You can create, reuse or extend schemas here if needed

 outputSchema: Post,